Global and local minima of $\alpha$-Brjuno functions: Lower semicontinuity of generalized Brjuno functions

-Unlike the results of Section \ref{Ca1} and the following sections, the argument to prove lower semi-continuity is quite general and with minor modifications it applies also to other variants of Brjuno function.
+Unlike the results of Section \ref{Ca1} and the following sections, the argument to prove lower semicontinuity is quite general and with minor modifications it applies also to other variants of the Brjuno function.